CloudSnorkel/cdk-github-runners/API.md

 Base AMI from which runner AMIs will be built.

 This can be:
-- A string (AMI ID, Image Builder ARN, SSM parameter reference, or Marketplace product ID)
+- A string (AMI ID, Image Builder ARN, SSM parameter reference, or Marketplace product ID) - deprecated, use BaseImage static factory methods instead
-- An object with properties specifying the base image (e.g., `{ amiId: 'ami-12345' }` or `{ imageArn: 'arn:...' }`)
+- A BaseImage instance created using static factory methods:
+  - `BaseImage.fromAmiId('ami-12345')` - Use an AMI ID
+  - `BaseImage.fromString('arn:aws:imagebuilder:...')` - Use any string (ARN, AMI ID, etc.)
+  - `BaseImage.fromSsmParameter(parameter)` - Use an SSM parameter object
+  - `BaseImage.fromSsmParameterName('/aws/service/ami/...')` - Use an SSM parameter by name
+  - `BaseImage.fromMarketplaceProductId('product-id')` - Use a Marketplace product ID
+  - `BaseImage.fromImageBuilder(scope, 'ubuntu-server-22-lts-x86')` - Use an AWS-provided Image Builder image

-For example `arn:aws:imagebuilder:us-east-1:aws:image/ubuntu-server-22-lts-x86/x.x.x` would always use the latest version of Ubuntu 22.04 in each build.
-If you want a specific version, you can replace `x.x.x` with that version.
+For example `BaseImage.fromImageBuilder(scope, 'ubuntu-server-22-lts-x86')` would always use the latest version of Ubuntu 22.04 in each build.
+If you want a specific version, you can pass the version as the third parameter.

 ---